 “It’s very important to migrate away from SHA-1 in a timely manner, as this hash standard is getting easier to break,” said Ivan Ristic, director of Application Security Research at Qualys, in charge of SSL Labs.
 “If the industry delays the migration, we may find ourselves under attack with no feasible defense options — similar to what happened with MD5.”

 This migration process could affect hardware, applications, cloud services, operating systems, browsers and more.
 Some solutions for updating legacy systems and applications may be time-consuming, challenging and expensive.
-For a basic list of servers that do and do not support SHA-2, please visit SwitchToSHA2.com.

 Failure to migrate to SHA-2 SSL certificates will result in a downgrade of the SSL session on the site, likely causing users to abandon a site or transaction, or call support services such as helpdesks or customer service.
 System outages — if certificates are inappropriately replaced — are also a possibility.